 Overnight: Livingstone | Breakfast, Dinner

 Livingstone - Lusaka Region.
 We spend the day slowly travelling through southern Zambia and our campsite this evening is near the capital Lusaka.

 South Luangwa National Park

 Lusaka Region - South Luangwa.
-Departing Lusaka we head to Zambia's premier game park - South Luangwa - home to lots of wildlife.
-We spend two nights in the park.
+Departing Lusaka we head to Zambia's premier game park - South Luangwa - home to lots of wildlife, and our home for the night.
 This breath-taking park is situated on the Luangwa River in the Eastern part of Zambia, and it is the southernmost of three national parks in this region.
 South Luangwa was founded in 1938 as a game reserve, 1972 was the year it was declared as a national park, and today it covers over 9000 kilometres squared.
 Animals such as Giraffe, buffalo and Elephants can be found in abundance.
 The Luangwa river is home to many a hippo and croc.

 Overnight: South Luangwa National Park | Breakfast x 2, Lunch x 2, Dinner x 2

 South Luangwa - Lake Malawi Beaches (Malawi).
 Leaving Zambia we enter ‘Warm Heart of Africa’ better know as Malawi.
 We briefly stop off in the capital, Lilongwe before heading to the beaches at the famous lake.